viveka468/TwitterAPIAutomation/README.md

 Install the dependencies via
 pip install -r requirements.txt

-Use the below command to run all the scripts (tested in windows environment) python -m pytest tests/
+Use the below command to run all the scripts
+Windows : python -m pytest tests/
+Linux : python3 -m pytest

 All the configurations are centralized in config.properties file.
 Kindly update the keys(client_id, client_secret,resource_owner_key,resource_owner_secret) before running the test scripts